immauss/openvas/docs/Readme.md

 # Database restoral

 Restoral is a bit more difficult.
 This assumes you are using a volume named "openvas".
 No other container should be accessing this volume at the time of restoral.
-This could be an empty container or a previously used container.
+This could be an empty volume or a previously used volume.
 The below command will:
 1. Start a temporary container
 2. Perform initial setup for gvm
 3. Setup and start postgresql